AlexJCturbo/weather-dashboard/README.md

 - [Links](#Links)

 ## Project Description
-The weather dashboard is an application that runs in the browser and features dynamically updated the weather forecast from the selected city.
+The weather dashboard is an application that runs in the browser and features dynamically updated weather forecasts from the selected city.

-The project consists in adding the logic to retrieve and display weather forecast from OpenWeather, a third party API.
+The project consists in adding the logic to retrieve and display weather forecasts from OpenWeather, a third-party API.

 The user can search for cities around the world and get the current weather conditions, as well as a 5-day forecast.
 ###### [Back to Index](#Table-of-Contents)